 Quinta

-This is a Portuguese word for a country estate or farm, often featuring a large house or manor, as well as agricultural land or gardens.
+Also this is a Portuguese word for a country estate or farm, often featuring a large house or manor, as well as agricultural land or gardens.

 moradia to buy portugal residency advisors

-Process of buying a property in Portugal
+Process of buying property in Portugal

-Step 1 – Property search
+Property search

-Step 2 – Offer and negotiation
+Offer and negotiation

-Step 3 – Preliminary contract
+Preliminary contract

-The next step is to sign a preliminary contract, also known as a promissory contract (CPCV).
+The next step is to sign a preliminary contract, where you also known as a promissory contract (CPCV).
 This is a legally binding agreement between the buyer and seller that outlines the terms of the sale, including the price, payment terms, and other conditions.

-Step 4 – Property Check
+Property Check

-Step 5 – Due Diligence
+Due Diligence

-A law firm will carry out legal checks on the property, including verifying ownership, checking for any liens or mortgages, and ensuring that all permits and licenses are in order.
+A law firm will carry out legal checks on the property, also including verifying ownership, checking for any liens or mortgages, and ensuring that all permits and licenses are in order.

-Step 6 – Property Deed
+Property Deed

 mortgage deed buying house portugal residency advisors